habi/EAWAG-manuscript/manuscript.md

 ## Discussion {.page_break_before}

-We acquired high resolution tomographic datasets of a large collection of cichlids.
+We acquired high resolution tomographic datasets of a large collection of cichlids (N=133), several tomographic scans were performed for each specimen.
-The acquired datasets were imaged over a wide-spanning range of voxel size (3.5--50 μm) permitting both the analysis of finest details we wanted to resolve (i.e. the structure of the teeth) and having datasets spanning the whole region of interest of the fish (i.e. the whole head for principle components analysis).
+The 372 acquired datasets were imaged over a wide-spanning range of voxel size (3.5--50 μm) permitting both the analysis of finest details we wanted to resolve (i.e. containing only the oral and pharyngeal jaws) and having datasets (N=104) containing the whole head for principle components analysis and extraction of the otoliths.

 ### Imaging and preparation for analysis